 An 888 flashing in the first line of the operator panel display indicates that a hardware or software error has been detected and that an error message is being displayed.
-For additional information about flashing 888 numbers, refer to "System Unit Error Isolation Features" in Diagnostic Information For Micro Channel Bus Systems, order number SA23-2765.
+For additional information about flashing 888 numbers, refer to "System Unit Error Isolation Features" in Diagnostic Information For Micro Channel Bus Systems.